doxygen/doxygen/src/doxygen.md

 This page provides a high-level overview of the internals of doxygen, with links to the relevant parts of the code.
 This document is intended for developers who want to work on doxygen.
-Users of doxygen are refered to the [User Manual](http://www.doxygen.org/manual.html).
+Users of doxygen are referred to the [User Manual](http://www.doxygen.org/manual.html).

 The generic starting point of the application is of cource the main() function.